Here are Some Traditions of the Himba Tribe, the Red People of Africa.

 0

 One thing Africa is known for is the rich cultural heritage of her diverse tribes.
-Indeed, there are some dumbfounding yet fascinating traditions in Africa, and one of them takes us down to North-Western Namibia to study the Himba tribe.
+Indeed, there are some dumbfounding yet fascinating traditions in Africa, and one of them takes us down to Northern Namibia to study the Himba tribe.

 Origin and Culture of the Himba Tribe